 Euro data center & cloud providers commit to climate neutrality by 2030

-Twenty five data centre, cloud provider companies and 17 associations have signed a pledge to commit to making Europe’s data centres climate neutral by 2030, in a significant effort to ensure long-term sustainability in the industry.
+Twenty five data center, cloud provider companies and 17 associations have signed a pledge to commit to making Europe’s data centers climate neutral by 2030, in a significant effort to ensure long-term sustainability in the industry.

-The initiative is called the Climate Neutral Data Centre pact and is entirely self-regulated by its signatories.
+The initiative is called the Climate Neutral Data Center pact and is entirely self-regulated by its signatories.

-"Data centres are the supporting pillars of the fourth industrial revolution and, as seen during the COVID-19 pandemic, are essential infrastructure of not only the digital economy but of the entire global economy,” says The European Data Centre Association’s chairman, Apostolos Kakkos.
+"Data Centers are the supporting pillars of the fourth industrial revolution and, as seen during the COVID-19 pandemic, are essential infrastructure of not only the digital economy but of the entire global economy,” says The European Data Center Association’s chairman, Apostolos Kakkos.

 “It is our duty to commit to a self-regulatory initiative that will help to ensure the operational availability, sustainability and the future of our industry."

-Signatories must commit to ensuring their data centres are climate neutral by implementing targets for 2025 and 2030 in the areas of:
+Signatories must commit to ensuring their data centers are climate neutral by implementing targets for 2025 and 2030 in the areas of: